GoodRx And Iodine Quietly Merge To Help Consumers Find The Right Drugs

-GoodRx, a company that sells discount cards to consumers to access cheaper drug prices, recently merged with the digital health startup Iodine.
+GoodRx, a company that provides discount cards to consumers to access cheaper drug prices, recently merged with the digital health startup Iodine.

 Fast Company has learned that the merger took place at the end of 2016, but was not announced publicly.
 Iodine CEO Thomas Goetz confirmed the deal, but declined to share the financial terms.
 The San Francisco-based company will not relocate to GoodRx's Santa Monica, California, headquarters and will continue to operate with the same team, Goetz says.